The SLRA is a Member of

 MEMBERS ONLY / NEWSLETTERS area (Make sure to have your login information ready)

-Soyers Lake Fishing Derby from May 19 to September 4, 2023
+Soyers Lake Fishing Derby from May Long Weekend to Labour Day

-This year we will have 2 categories in the competition: Longest Fish & Most Kissable Fish.
+This year we will have 2 categories in the competition: Longest Fish & Funniesty Fish Face.

 - Longest Fish; our traditional category.
 Measured from tip of snout to tail (remember to pinch the tail as per MNR regulations).
 Simply take a photo of the fish with a tape measure lying along its length.
 Please include a photo of the angler with the fish.

-We will have 2 age brackets for the event this year: i) 10 and under, and ii) 11 to 16.
+We will have 2 age brackets: i) 10 and under, and ii) 11 to 16.
 Send your photos along with angler name and age category to fishingderby@soyerslake.ca.

 CLICK HERE to view a Guide to Fish Found in Soyers Lake.